 Learn how to make Authentic Mexican Rice!
 It’s a simple recipe, requires just a few ingredients and takes less than 30 minutes to make.
 Add it to your menu for Taco Tuesday or anytime Mexican food is on the menu.

-This is the best Authentic Mexican Rice recipe that is so good and so easy, it is our go-so side dish for any Mexican dinner.
-We serve it alongside Refried Beans or Slow Cooker Mexican Beans and with our favorite meals, like Ground Beef Enchiladas, Chicken Tacos and Carne Asada.
+This is the best Mexican Rice recipe that is so good and so easy, it is our go-to side dish for any Mexican dinner.
+We serve this rice dish alongside Refried Beans or Slow Cooker Mexican Beans, Mexican Black Beans and with our favorite meals, like Ground Beef Enchiladas, Chicken Tacos, Instant Pot Chicken Fajitas and Carne Asada.

-The Best Easy Mexican Rice Recipe
+Pin this recipe for later!The Best Easy Mexican Rice Recipe

-By far, this is one of my favorite and most requested recipe to cook.
+By far, this is one of my favorite and most requested recipes to cook.
 We make it for any Mexican dish from taquitos, to tacos to burritos.
 It’s truly an authentic Mexican Rice recipe.
 You want to know why?
 Because it comes from an authentic Mexican kitchen that just so happens to belong to my cousin’s mother-in-law!

 My cousin shared this recipe with me years ago and I’ve been making it almost weekly ever since.
 This authentic family recipe was passed down from her mother-in-law who had learned the recipe from her mother and grandmother.
-The ingredients are pretty simple – white rice, tomato sauce, garlic, chili powder and Caldo de Tomate.
+The ingredients are pretty simple – white rice, tomato sauce, garlic, chili powder, and Caldo de Tomate.

 How to Make Mexican Rice

-- The first step is to brown the rice by cooking it with some vegetable oil over a fairly high heat.
-When the rice starts to turn bright white and then golden, you’re ready for next step, which is basically just adding the rest of the ingredients – water, tomato sauce tomato bouillon, garlic and chili powder.
+Brown the Rice.
+The first step is to brown the rice by cooking it in a deep skillet or a large saucepan with some vegetable oil over a fairly high heat.
+When the rice starts to turn bright white and then golden, you’re ready for the next step, which is basically just adding the rest of the ingredients – water, tomato sauce, tomato bouillon, garlic and chili powder.

-- Let it rest, covered, for several minutes, then fluff it up in the pan using a fork or wooden spoon, and you’re ready to serve.
-Sometimes I’ll add some frozen vegetables, like peas and carrots, or even chicken like in my One Pot Mexican Chicken & Rice.
+Let it rest, covered, for several minutes, then fluff it up in the pan using a fork or wooden spoon, and you’re ready to serve.
+Sometimes I’ll add some frozen veggies, like peas and carrots, or even chicken, like in my One Pot Mexican Chicken & Rice.
+For a garnish, chop up some fresh cilantro or parsley and sprinkle it on top.

 Top Tips and Tricks